Horrible Holiday Sweater Shuffle

 Lone Girl Brewing Company, Waunakee 114 E. Main St., Waunakee, Wisconsin 53597

-press release: Grab your friends, family and your favorite horrible holiday sweater and join us for the 4th Annual Horrible Holiday Sweater Shuffle benefiting Waunakee Neighborhood Connection.
-This 5k fun run/walk kicks off at The Lone Girl Brewing Company and takes you through the streets of Waunakee on a fun filled Holiday themed excursion including a pre-shuffle kick off, candy stations along the route and a post-shuffle party including awards for the best Horrible Holiday Sweaters!
+press release: Registration is now open for the 5th annual Horrible Holiday Sweater Shuffle which will take place on Saturday, December 1, to benefit Waunakee Neighborhood Connection (WNC).
+Grab your friends, family and your favorite horrible holiday sweater and join the 5k run/walk “shuffle” kicking off at The Lone Girl Brewing Company.
+The route will take you through the streets of Waunakee on a fun-filled holiday-themed excursion.
+Enjoy a pre-shuffle kick off, candy stations along the route and a post-shuffle party including awards for the best Horrible Holiday Sweater.
 This family friendly event has something for ALL!

-7:30 AM – Check in and take advantage of your opportunity to have your photo taken by Julie Fix of Fotoworx on the “Jingle Carpet”
+7:30 AM – Check in at the Lone Girl Brewing Company and have your photo taken on the “Jingle Carpet”

-8:45 AM – Warm Up with Nate Pedersen from Karate America
+8:45 AM – Warm Up with Orange Shoe

 9:00 AM – HHSS Start

-10:00 AM – Awards and Karate America Gift Certificates for “Most Horrible” sweater & The Lone Girl post party of buffet and drink specials for purchase.
-Stick around in Waunakee to Shop Small Business Saturday!
+10:00 AM – Awards for “Most Horrible” sweater.
+Post-shuffle party buffet and drink specials at The Lone Girl for purchase.

+Register online by 11/16/18 and get $5 off your final registration fee by entering coupon code FUN5 at check out.
+Dollars raised will support WNC’s mission of helping neighbors in need by allowing them to shop at the WNC Store for necessities free of charge while also connecting them to area resources to overcome hardships.